openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 ## Child Components

-The layout size exceeds the parent component's dimensions, allowing content to scroll.
+Content can scroll when the layout dimensions of child components exceed those of the parent component.

 > **Note:**
 >
 > - When this component nests a List child component for scrolling, if the List does not have width and height set, it will load all content by default.
 For performance-sensitive scenarios, it is recommended to specify the List's width and height.
-> - The prerequisite for this component to scroll is that the main axis size is smaller than the content size.
+> - Scrolling occurs only when the main axis size is smaller than the content size.
 > - The default value of the Scroll component's [universal attribute clip](./cj-universal-attribute-shapclip.md#func-clipbool) is true.

-## Create Component
+## Creating Components

 ### init()